🌟 Today's Vet Wisdom

 When to call a vet now

-• collapse or fainting
+• collapse with blue, gray, or white gums

 What vets worry about